mathesar-foundation/mathesar/docs/docs/install/docker-compose/under-the-hood.md

 ### Docker Setup

-- The installer downloads the `docker-compose.yml` and `docker-compose.common.yml` file from Mathesar's repo.
+- The installer downloads the `docker-compose.yml` file from Mathesar's repo.
 - The installer pulls all Docker images needed for Mathesar to run properly, and starts the various services in sequence.

 ### Final Steps